Effect of Type II Strong Gravitational Lensing on Tests of General Relativity: Tests of GR

 The deviations to the GR phase are introduced into the PN coefficients (\(\varphi_k\) and \(\varphi_{k(l)}\)) within the Fourier-domain inspiral phase of the waveform.
 The inspiral phase \(\Phi_{\ell m}(f)\) of the $(\ell, m)$ spin-$(-2)$-weighted spherical harmonic mode in the coprecessing frame is given by

 (excluding additive constants and phase and time shifts), where the factor of $3$ in the logarithmic term arises from the definition of PN coefficients used in TIGER.
-Here, \(\eta = m_1 m_2/M^2\) is the symmetric mass ratio, with \(m_1\) and \(m_2\) representing the binary's individual (redshifted) masses, $M = m_1 + m_2$ is the total (redshifted) mass of the binary and $t_c, \phi_c$ are the time and phase at coalescence.
-The variable \(v\) is defined as \(v = (\pi Mf)^{1/3}\), where \(f\) is the GW frequency.
-The logarithmic coefficients \(\varphi_{kl}\) are non-zero only for \(k \in \{5, 6\}\).
+Here, \(\eta = m_1 m_2/M^2\) is the symmetric mass ratio, with \(m_1\) and \(m_2\) representing the binary's individual (redshifted) masses, $M = m_1 + m_2$ is the total (redshifted) mass of the binary.
+The variable \(v\) is defined as \(v = (2\pi Mf/|m|)^{1/3}\), where \(f\) is the GW frequency.
+The logarithmic coefficients \(\varphi_{k(l)}\) are non-zero only for \(k \in \{5, 6\}\).
 We also consider $-1$PN deviations that are not present in GR, but would appear in the above expression with $k=-2$.

-The TIGER deviations are introduced in both the PN coefficients of the inspiral phase and in the phenomenological coefficients $b_k$ and $c_k$ during the intermediate and merger-ringdown phases of the waveform, respectively.
-The intermediate parameters $b_k$ have a frequency dependence $f^{k-1}$ ($\log f$ for $k = 1$) and the merger-ringdown parameters $c_1, c_2, c_4$ have the dependence $f^{2/3}, f^{-1}, f^{-3}$ respectively and $c_l$ is the coefficient of the antiderivative of the Lorentzian that models the ringdown.
+As discussed in~\cite{Roy:2025gzv}, the TIGER deviations are introduced in both the PN coefficients of the inspiral phase and in the phenomenological coefficients $b_k$ and $c_k$ during the intermediate and merger-ringdown phases of the waveform, respectively.
+The intermediate parameters $b_k$ ($k\in\{1,2,3,4\}$) have a frequency dependence $f^{1-k}$ ($\log f$ for $k = 1$) and the merger-ringdown parameters $c_1, c_2, c_4$ have the dependence $f^{2/3}, f^{-1}, f^{-3}$ respectively and $c_l$ is the coefficient of the antiderivative of the Lorentzian that models the ringdown.
 In the \texttt{IMRPhenomXAS} model, the phase is constructed to be $C^1$ continuous, such that any modification in the lower-frequency (e.g., inspiral) phase also affects the higher-frequency portions of the phase (the intermediate and merger-ringdown regions for inspiral deviations).
 All the deviations are parameterized by introducing a deviation parameter \(\delta \hat{p}_k\) through the substitution \(p_k \to (1 + \delta \hat{p}_k)p_k\), where \(p_k\) denotes any of the PN and phenomenological coefficients.
 An exception is made for $\delta \hat{\varphi}_{-2}$ and $\delta \hat{\varphi}_1$, which are zero in GR, and thus are normalized by just the $0$PN coefficient.
 The normalization of the PN coefficients uses the coefficient without the spin contributions to avoid degeneracies since the coefficients can become zero when including the spin contributions.
 In GR, all deviation parameters are zero by definition.

 In the standard TIGER test, only one PN parameter is varied at a time to avoid generating uninformative results, as is illustrated for GW150914 in~\cite{GW150914_TGR}.
 However, deviations affecting multiple PN coefficients can still be detected by individually varying the parameters, even if the specific coefficients are not directly modified, as is shown in~\cite{Meidam:2017dgf,TGR_relation}.
 Nevertheless, with multiband observations of BBHs with space-based and ground-based GW detectors, the degeneracies between parameters will be removed and it will be possible to constrain all PN coefficients simultaneously~\cite{Gupta:2020lxa,Datta:2020vcj}.
 And even for observations in a single band, one can also obtain the well-measured combinations of parameters using principal component analysis~\cite{Shoom:2021mdj,Saleem:2021nsb,Datta:2022izc,Datta:2023muk}.